Credible takeaways

 Pros

-• Lower initial interest rate: With a lower interest rate to start, you’ll get to enjoy a lower mortgage payment during the first few years of your loan.
-Knowing this, you can use the difference to invest, pay down the principal, or make improvements to the house.
+- Lower initial interest rate: With a lower interest rate to start, you’ll enjoy a lower mortgage payment during the first few years of your loan.
+Knowing this, you can use the difference to invest, pay down the principal, or improve the house.

-• You might end up paying less in interest: As long as rates stay low, you might be able to save on interest.
+- You might pay less in interest: As long as rates stay low, you can save on interest.
 On top of that, if you take the difference in payment amount versus a fixed-rate loan and apply it toward the principal, you reduce the balance that you pay interest on.

-• They can be beneficial if you know you’ll move soon: If you know you’re going to move within five years before the rate adjusts, you could save.
+- Can be beneficial if you move soon: If you know you’ll move within five years before the rate adjusts, you could save.
 When you know you’re not staying in the home, you can make appropriate adjustments and save on monthly cash flow and interest.

 Cons

-• Could pay more in interest over the loan term: If rates trend higher, over time you could end up paying more in interest overall — even with a rate cap.
+- Could pay more in interest over the loan term: If rates trend higher, you could pay more in interest overall — even with a rate cap.

-• Rate difference might not be worth the trouble: If there isn’t a big difference in the interest rate of a fixed-rate loan and an ARM, the slightly higher initial payment with a fixed-rate loan might be the better choice.
-Especially since refinancing your mortgage can add more costs should you decide to switch to a fixed-rate loan down the road.
+- Rate difference might not be worth the trouble: If there isn’t a big difference in the interest rate of a fixed-rate loan and an ARM, the slightly higher initial payment with a fixed-rate loan might be the better choice.

 When to consider a 5/1 ARM

-Opting for a 5/1 ARM makes sense if you don’t plan on living in your home for the long term.
+Opting for a 5/1 ARM makes sense if you don’t plan to live in your home long-term.
 If you intend to sell the home within five years, you can take advantage of the ARM’s lower initial fixed interest rate and lower initial monthly payment.

-If you’ll be in the home for five years or more, an ARM is riskier.
-Since the rate can fluctuate, you might end up with a higher interest rate and minimum monthly payment.
+An ARM is riskier if you’ll be in the home for five years or more.
+Since the rate can fluctuate, you might have a higher interest rate and minimum monthly payment.